 What is ALCL?

-In September 2018, the FDA issued information of 660 reports of ALCL, with 246 more cases reported following the initial report.
+In July 2019, the FDA updated information as to the number of ALCL reports, and this is now reported as 573 unique and confirmed BIA-ALCL cases worldwide.
 The time from implant placement varied from patient to patient, with the large majority of cases impacting women with either silicone or saline textured-surface implants.
 ALCL is what is termed a “T-cell lymphoma,” a cancer affecting immune system cells.

 How serious is ALCL?